We Need to Recognize that We Are All Saints and We Are All Sinners

 It is possible to be highly moral, ethical and accepting today — but to have that set of beliefs and behaviors to be something we learned or even earned in a process involving some levels of change.
 We each now want to interact with the world around us in the context of the person we are today.

-We need to reach out to each other at this point and to have the people who truly do want the values of inclusive and mutually supportive inter group Peace to create an alliance, a movement, and a shared commitment to that goal and to those processes.
+We need to reach out to each other in peaceful and intentional at this point and to have the people who truly do want the values of inclusive and mutually supportive inter group Peace to create an alliance, a movement, a collective belief, and a shared commitment to that goal and to those processes.

 We need to include other people in that movement who have those same beliefs today — regardless of the beliefs they each held at any earlier point in their lives.
 We need a team now to achieve those goals and we need team members who can move past prior bad behaviors and negative beliefs into positive collective beliefs and efforts that will help us achieve Peace now.

 We need fresh starts for people who have personally and individually grown emotionally, intellectually, ethically, morally, and behaviorally to more positive and more enlightened beliefs.

 Fresh starts are not the same thing as forgiveness.
 Some sins are unforgivable.
 Some past behaviors are perpetually regarded as wrong behaviors.
 People who have done truly evil things and who have repented should have their repentance understood but not in a way that creates forgiveness for anyone who chooses not to forgive.

 For other sets of negative past behaviors where the people today are truly not the same people at an ethical, moral and humane level that they were earlier in life, we need a do over and a fresh start.

 For most prior inter group sins, we want and need people to become better people and we want people to change behaviors and beliefs and to be included and accepted into the society of people who share the more enlightened and mutually supportive beliefs.